3-1-13 Maryland vs Auburn Women's Gymnastics Anthony Hall

-Kurt Hettinger is in his seventh season as an assistant coach with the Auburn gymnastics program.
-He serves as the recruiting coordinator and the bars coach, as well as assistant on floor and vault.
+Kurt Hettinger, who will be entering his eighth season as an assistant coach with the Auburn gymnastics program in 2016, was named 2015 NCAA co-Assistant Coach of the Year with Auburn associate head coach Jenny Rowland.
+Hettinger serves as the recruiting coordinator and the bars coach, as well as assistant on floor and vault.

 With Hettinger as the recruiting coordinator, Auburn's 2012-13 recruiting class was again ranked in the top 10 by CollegeGymFans.com led by All-American Caitlin Atkinson.